kondratevakate/kondratevakate/README.md

 ### Hi there 👋

-- 🔭 I'm currently a PhD student at the Skoltech and I research computer vision in medical imaging.
+- 🔭 I'm currently finishing PhD at Skoltech and I research computer vision in medical imaging.
 My Check out my website / blog and [LinkedIn](https://www.linkedin.com/in/kondratevakate/) profile for more.
 I also have medical background, and finished radiology courses and have experience in deploing ML models.

 - 💬 Ask me about *brain MRI data*